mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 # CarND-Behavioral-Cloning-P3-mwolfram

 ## notes
-* cropping image as described in course
-* training for 5 epochs, batch size 32
-* tried random seed, cannot reproduce the same results, unfortunately. search indicates that this lies deep within keras and tf
-* python generator is being used
-* EXPLAIN: data format expected (directly from zips)
 * RESULTS so far: good driving on t1 with datasets t1_udacity, t1_reverse B32 E5 loss: 0.0173 - val_loss: 0.0173
 * RESULTS so far: good driving on t2 with datasets t1_udacity, t1_reverse, t2_forward B32 E5 - BUT: terrible on t1!, possible reason: focus on center line, which is missing on t1!
 * FURTHER IDEAS: all datasets, but with dropout and L2 reg, layer visualization to know what the network focuses on, graph loss and accuracy